Paco Bienzobas

 Francisco "Paco" Bienzobas Ocáriz (26 March 1909 – 30 April 1981) was a Spanish footballer who played as a forward.
-Having spent most of his 16-year career with Real Sociedad – 196 official games and 109 goals – he was the first player to win the Pichichi Trophy award, given to the top scorer in La Liga.
+Having spent most of his 16-year career with Real Sociedad – 196 official games and 109 goals – he was the first player to be top scorer in La Liga, with 17 goals in 1929.

 Club career

 Born in San Sebastián, Gipuzkoa, Bienzobas arrived at local Real Sociedad at the age of 17 from amateurs Unión Deportiva de San Sebastián, helping the Basques win the regional championship in his first year.
 He reached his first Copa del Rey final with the former in 1928, facing FC Barcelona in three games (two 1–1 draws and a 1–3 loss).

 In 1929, a national league was created and Real Sociedad participated in La Liga's first edition, finishing fourth out of the ten teams competing.
-Bienzobas scored 17 goals during the season, being the first player to be crowned Pichichi; he spent a further four years with the club.
+Bienzobas scored 17 goals during the season, being the first top goal scorer in the league; he spent a further four years with the club.

 In 1934, Bienzobas joined CA Osasuna, at the time in Segunda División, helping the Navarrese club immediately achieve promotion, only to be being relegated back the next season.
 The Spanish Civil War put a stop to his career for three years and subsequently he returned to Real Sociedad in 1940, retiring from football at the end of 1941–42 (aged 33) after making only five appearances during the campaign.
 He amassed Spanish top division totals of 92 games and 50 goals, and overall totals of 196 games and 109 goals for Real Sociedad.
 He was a penalty specialist, failing to convert only one of 75 spot kicks in his career.